DaymondLing/ROCKS.jl/docs/src/man/kstest.md

 ks of 0 means the distributions are indistinguishable, ks of 1 says the two distributions are complete separable.
-These two distributions have negligible separation since they are drawn from the same distribution.
+These two distributions have small separation since they are drawn from distributions with large overlap.

 ## Moderately separated distributions